Moving is never easy.

 - L visas for intra-company transfers

-For nearly 20 years, Carlos Batara has defended immigrants facing removal from the United States.
+For over 20 years, Carlos Batara has defended immigrants facing removal from the United States.

 Deportation Defense – Our Redlands deportation and removal defense services include immigration court hearings, immigration trials, bond hearings, and motions to reopen.